evanx/redex/README.md

 In practice we need to reconfigure such wiring at runtime as an operational concern.
 For this purpose, use we introduce Redix.

 The name "Redix" can be interpreted as "Redis-based message eXchange."
-Actually this is a misnomer, because it  it is a minimal non-prescriptive message-processing framework.
-It so happens that we intend to apply it to our own microservices which favour Redis.

 ## Processors